Hermela-Fikre/Responsive-Design/README.md

 ## Getting started

-**For this project, you’ll try your best to recreate the smashing magazine web page.
+**For this project, you’ll try your best to recreate The Next Web website.
 The main aim is to ensure the elements get placed and styled roughly the same way as the real page, so functionality is not a priority.**

 Use the browser’s developer tools to inspect the real page and understand how elements are placed and styled.
 Build your own page in a .html text file and open it in your browser to check it out.